-- A. Visually assess the paper color in general terms, such as white, off-white, or yellow. - B. Examine the paper with transmitted light utilizing a transmitted light box, the transmitted light feature of the VSC or HSI, or by holding the document up to a natural or artificial light source. - 1.
-Note the general opacity of the paper in general comparative terms, such as transparent, semi-transparent, or opaque. - 2.
-Note the presence of any watermarks.
+- A. Visually assess the paper color in general terms, such as white, off-white, or yellow. - B. Examine the paper with transmitted light utilizing a transmitted light box, the transmitted light feature of the VSC, or by holding the document up to a natural or artificial light source. - 1.
+Note the general opacity of the paper in general comparative terms, such as transparent, semi-transparent, or opaque.

-C. Redacted
+Redacted